 The Colours of Norway – A Design Legacy of Coastal Fishing Villages

 In Norway’s fishing villages, colour is more than aesthetics.
-It is a design code, a marker of purpose, and a visual expression of social hierarchy.
+It is a design code, a marker of purpose, and a visual expression of a past social hierarchy.
 The deep, earthy Falu red (falurødfarge) dominates, wrapping wooden fishermen’s cabins (rorbuer), barns, and boathouses in a bold, functional uniform.
 More than just pigment, these colours have shaped the identity of Norway’s coastal architecture for centuries.

 Falu Red: The Colour of Functionality